First Aid: Croup

 - Run a hot shower to create a steam-filled bathroom where you can sit with your child for 20 minutes.

 - Take your child outside during cooler months for a few minutes.
 This may help breathing.

-- has skin between the ribs pulling in with each breath
+- has trouble breathing (breathing too fast or skin between the ribs is pulling in)

 - has a pale or bluish color around the mouth